 - Sometimes your child just needs to vent.
-Things may not seem as bad tomorrow as she paints it today.
+Things may not seem as bad tomorrow as they paint it today.
 You may be getting the brunt of a bad mood, or anger, or a complaint about something at school.
 Listen carefully, but keep things in perspective.

 - Listen between the lines.
-If your student sounds upset, try to determine whether this is a momentary mood, whether she is overwhelmed, sad about something specific, homesick, or just plain tired.
+If your student sounds upset, try to determine whether this is a momentary mood, whether they are overwhelmed, sad about something specific, homesick, or just plain tired.

-- If your student in excited about her activities, celebrate with her.
+- If your student in excited about activities, celebrate with them.
 Ask for details.
-This will help you visualize her life away from home.
+This will help you visualize their life away from home.

 - If the conversation is brief, accept that sometimes that’s all that’s possible – or necessary.
-If it seems brief because she is upset, or not sharing something, prompt a bit to try to draw her out or ask if it would be better to talk another time.
+If it seems brief because your student is upset, or not sharing something, prompt a bit to try to draw them out or ask if it would be better to talk another time.

 - If you ever have serious cause for concern about your child, let someone at school know.
 You might contact a Dean of Students, Class Dean, Residence Life office, or Counseling.
 The school will make sure the right person gets the information.

 - Think about your end of the conversation.
 Share news from home.
 Be honest about any concerns or issues.
 In the same way that you want your student to be honest about things happening at college, be honest about anything going on at home.
 But be careful about sharing problems or issues at home that your student can do nothing about.

 - If you get “Can’t talk now, I’m off to do something with my friends,” celebrate the occasion.
 It means that your child is active and involved in life at school.
 You’ll be there to listen next week.

 Making your conversations comfortable and meaningful